compufox/RemindMeBot/README.md

 cp db.ex_sqlite.yml db.yml
 ```

-When running the bot you need to specify an instance, a mastodon access token, and the username of the bot on the command line
+When running the bot you need to specify an instance and provide a mastodon access token on the command line

 Something like:
 ```bash